-TCP is a connection oriented protocol, which means a connection is established between source and destination devices before they start sending or receiving data.
+TCP is a connection-oriented protocol, which means a connection is established between source and destination devices before they start sending or receiving data.
 This connection process is known as a”The Way Handshake” process.
-The data from Application Layer is first comes to TCP.
-Now, TCP will add their header on this data, thus form a segment.
-This segment now delivered to Network Layer and IP protocol will also encapsulate an IP header to from a packet.
-Thus, more commonly, it is known as TCP/IP stack.
+The data from Application Layer is first coming to TCP.
+Now, TCP will add their header to this data, thus form a segment.
+This segment now delivered to Network Layer and IP protocol will also encapsulate an IP header to form a packet.
+Thus, more commonly, it is known as the TCP/IP stack.

-Every time, when there is some transmission of data from source to destination, the destination each time sends an acknowledgement message.
-This means, after the successfully received data by recipient, next data packet will be deliver.
-If there is some error during transmission of data, then the complete data packet is discard by the recipient and request to send this data packet again.
-Thus, TCP is a reliable protocol which have feature of error checking and correction.
+Every time, when there is some transmission of data from source to destination, the destination each time sends an acknowledgment message.
+This means, after the successfully received data by the recipient, the next data packet will be delivered.
+If there is some error during transmission of data, then the complete data packet is discarded by the recipient and request to send this data packet again.
+Thus, TCP is a reliable protocol that has a feature of error checking and correction.

-As we already discussed, the data from application layer is always forward to TCP protocol.
-TCP divides this data into various chunks, and then TCP will add an Header on this data.
-After adding TCP Header, now the data will send to Network layer.
-Below is an overview to TCP header.
+As we already discussed, the data from the application layer is always forward to the TCP protocol.
+TCP divides this data into various chunks, and then TCP will add a Header on this data.
+After adding the TCP Header, now the data will send to the Network layer.
+Below is an overview of a TCP header.

 TCP Header all fields

-- Source Port: Source port is a 16 bit number which Identifies sending port.
+- Source Port: Source port is a 16-bit number that Identifies sending port.

-- Destination Port: Destination port is also a 16 bit number which Identifies receiving port.
+- Destination Port: Destination port is also a 16-bit number that Identifies receiving port.

-- Sequence Number: Sequence Number is an 32 bits random number i.e. A, which is send when a data steam is sent to receiving end.
+- Sequence Number: Sequence Number is a 32 bits random number i.e. A, which is sent when the data stream is sent to the receiving end.

-- Acknowledgment Number: Acknowledgement number is also a 32 bits number, which is always an increment number of Sequence Number i.e. A+1.
+- Acknowledgment Number: Acknowledgement number is also a 32 bits number, which is always an incrementing number of Sequence Number i.e. A+1.

-- Data offset: It is a 4 bits value which specify the total size of TCP header.
-It is also used to make sure that TCP header having in the range of 32 word.
+- Data offset: It is a 4 bits value that specifies the total size of the TCP header.
+It is also used to make sure that TCP header having in the range of 32 words.

 - Flags: Flags is a 9 bit filed, which contains 9 1-bit flags.
-Each flag have specific function.
-They are used for data transmission, connection establishment and connection termination.
+Each flag has a specific function.
+They are used for data transmission, connection establishment, and connection termination.

-- Checksum: Checksum is a 16 bit filed, which is used to checking and correction purpose.
-If there is some error in TCP header, checksum field is responsible for error correction.
+- Checksum: Checksum is a 16 bit filed, which is used to checking and correction purposes.
+If there is some error in the TCP header, the checksum field is responsible for error correction.

-- Urgent pointer: It is a 16 bit number, used when URG flag is set.
+- Urgent pointer: It is a 16-bit number, used when the URG flag is set.

-- Options: Option is an variable length filed and used for various different purposes.
+- Options: Option is a variable-length field and used for various different purposes.

 - Padding: Padding is composed of zeros.
-It is used to determine that the TCP header end, and all data have in the range of 32 boundary.
+It is used to determine that the TCP header ends, and all data have in the range of 32 boundaries.

 Connection establishment and termination in Transmission Control Protocol (TCP)

-As we discussed at starting of this article, before transmission, TCP first establish a connection between sender and receiver.
-This process known as Three Way Handshake.
-First, a client try to connect with a server, then the server first, open a port on which it can listen from client, and bind a connection with the client.
-This connection known as passive connection.
-In this process, a three way (3 step process) is used, which is common known as Three way Handshake.
-The client and server follow following steps in order to establish a connection :
+As we discussed at the starting of this article, before transmission, TCP first establishes a connection between the sender and receiver.
+This process is known as the Three-Way Handshake.
+First, a client tries to connect with a server, then the server first, opens a port on which it can listen from the client, and bind a connection with the client.
+This connection is known as a passive connection.
+In this process, a three-way (3 step process) is used, which is commonly known as Three-way Handshake.
+The client and server follow the following steps in order to establish a connection :

 - SYN: SYN stands for Synchronization.
-At starting, client send a SYN flag to server, this indicate that a client wants to establish a connection with server.
+At starting, the client sends an SYN flag to the server, this indicates that a client wants to establish a connection with the server.
 The sequence number of this data stream or data packet is a random value A.

-- SYN+ACK: Server will receive this SYN message from client which have a sequence number A and reply an acknowledgement message to client with an incremental sequence number. i.e. A+1.
+- SYN+ACK: Server will receive this SYN message from a client which have a sequence number A and reply an acknowledgment message to the client with an incremental sequence number. i.e. A+1.

-- ACK: This is the final message of connection establishment process from client to server.
-This message indicate that client is successfully received acknowledgement from server.
-The sequence number is set to one more incremental value of previous sequence number, i.e. B+1.
+- ACK: This is the final message of the connection establishment process from client to server.
+This message indicates that the client has successfully received an acknowledgment from the server.
+The sequence number is set to one more incremental value of the previous sequence number, i.e. B+1.

 Protocols which used Transmission Control Protocol (TCP) :

-TCP is widely used protocol at Transport Layer.
+TCP is a widely usable protocol at Transport Layer.
 It used by some famous protocols like HTTPS, HTTP, FTP, TELNET, SSH and much more.

-TCP is short name of Transmission Control Protocol.
-TCP guaranteed deliver our data, therefore it is reliable protocol.
-Due to some extra messages (SYN, ACK, RST and FIN), the overall communication speed is less then UDP.
+TCP is the short name of the Transmission Control Protocol.
+TCP guaranteed to deliver our data.
+Therefore it is a reliable protocol.
+Due to some extra messages (SYN, ACK, RST, and FIN), the overall communication speed is less then UDP.
 This protocol is widely used by Application Layer protocols.